netscaler/ADC-scripts/docs/usage/rolling-upgrades-vpx.md

                            +-----------+
 ```

-We need a virtual host to run Netscaler VPX and we also need two hosts
+We need a virtual host to run NetScaler VPX and we also need two hosts
 to run the back end web services.
 These can be any kind of hosts, as
-long as it is possible for the Netscaler node and the web server nodes
+long as it is possible for the NetScaler node and the web server nodes
 to communicate via a specified subnet.
 Having the backend servers as
-virtual hosts on the same Xen Server as the Netscaler VPX is recommended
+virtual hosts on the same Xen Server as the NetScaler VPX is recommended
 since it simplifies the networking setup needed.

-In our example the back end servers and the Netscaler host communicate
+In our example the back end servers and the NetScaler host communicate
 via the `192.168.10.0/24` subnet.

 Also there is a user host which is the machine that will run the
 playbooks for this example.
 This host needs to be able to communicate
 via SSH with the back end servers to be able to setup and update the web
 services and also needs to be able to make NITRO API calls to the
-Netscaler node on the configured NSIP.
+NetScaler node on the configured NSIP.

-Finally Netscaler needs to have a Virtual IP configured which will be
+Finally NetScaler needs to have a Virtual IP configured which will be
 the client facing address of our load balanced service.

 !!!tip "Note
-		The playbooks and scripts do not configure any of these ip addresses on the Netscaler node or the server nodes.
+		The playbooks and scripts do not configure any of these ip addresses on the NetScaler node or the server nodes.
 You need to set them up prior to running the playbooks in this example and modify the `inventory.txt` file to match your particular configuration.

 More details for the requirements of each node are included in the
 README file of the [github